gao-kelly/gao-kelly/README.md

 <h1 align="center">Hi there, I'm Kelly! 👋 </h1>

 <p align="center">
-  I'm a computer science student at the University of Ottawa interested in data science and machine learning.
-Check out my website!
+  I'm a computer science student at the University of Ottawa, a full-stack web developer, data analyst, and full-time cafe hopper.
 </p>

 <p align="center">